 Invokana Lawsuit – Ketoacidosis & Amputation | SGLT-2 Inhibitors

+If you feel that you have suffered harm as a result of taking Invokana, there is legal relief that is possibly available to you by filing an Invokana lawsuit or an Invokana amputation lawsuit.
+The Invokana lawsuits filed by victims assert that the manufacturer of Invokana did not properly warn victims and physicians of the heightened risks of ketoacidosis, amputations, and kidney failure.
+Invokana is infamous for causing: Fournier’s gangrene, diabetic ketoacidosis and kidney failure.
 When it was first introduced in 2013, Invokana was hailed as a first-of-its-kind medicine that would revolutionize the treatment of type-2 diabetes.
 The medicine is intended to act upon sodium-glucose transport proteins in order to help with the elimination of blood glucose.
 However, it became apparent soon after introduction that Invokana can cause serious side effects in patients that are taking the drug that can be as severe as amputation.
-Invokana side effects are a serious matter which must be taken seriously by both victims and invokana lawyers.
+Invokana side effects are a serious matter which must be taken seriously by both victims and Invokana lawyers.
 There have been numerous FDA warnings associated with this drug and sales growth of the medicine has been slowing as a result.
 Because of the complications that patients have suffered, there have been numerous Invokana lawsuits filed against the manufacturer of Invokana.
-If you feel that you have suffered harm as a result of taking this drug, there is legal relief that is possibly available to you by filing an invokana lawsuit or an invokana amputation lawsuit.
-Many victims are searching for information about:
+Many victims are searching for information about: invokana lawsuit settlement.

 The Invokana MDL:

 - IN RE: INVOKANA (CANAGLIFLOZIN) PRODUCTS LIABILITY LITIGATION : MDL NO. 2750

 - UNITED STATES DISTRICT COURT DISTRICT OF NEW JERSEY